hidesoon/latex-for-publication/README.md

 Search the information/guide for authors from the journal website, such as

-Example of full package of guide for authors - use of LaTeX template
+Example of LaTeX template

 https://www.elsevier.com/authors/author-schemas/latex-instructions

 ### Figures

-*How do you feel when you saw a blur (low resolution) figure in a paper? *
+*How do you feel when you saw a blur (low resolution) figure in a paper?*

 *How do you feel when the author had not noted the meaning and unit at XY axis?*